 - In 1936, Indian National Congress asked congress ministries in provinces to work for safeguarding and promoting interests of workers

-- CSP made Congress to participate in the democratic movement against rulers of princely states for Civic rights and responsible government.
+- CSP pushed Congress to join the democratic movement against princely state rulers for civic rights and responsible government.

 CSP was dissolved in 1948.